makohda/IDRC_first_step_course_2018/README.md

 Type to check the installation
 `$ bwa`

-If installation succeeded, you will get following response
+If succeeded, you will get following response

     Program: bwa (alignment via Burrows-Wheeler transformation)
     Version: 0.7.17-r1188